Skip to content

 The technology is straightforward.
 A motion or door sensor detects when a guest leaves.
 After a set period (usually 15-30 minutes), the thermostat adjusts to a setback temperature, typically 4-6 degrees warmer in summer or cooler in winter.
 When the guest returns, the system ramps back to the set point.
 Modern systems learn how long a specific room takes to recover, starting the process early enough that guests never walk into an uncomfortable space.

 There’s an integration opportunity here too.
 Guest-facing platforms that connect with room automation can trigger energy profiles automatically at check-in.
-Solutions like Guestivo, Duve, and Canary that handle digital guest portal could activate a guest’s room climate settings when they complete the process, eliminating the front desk step of manually adjusting room systems.
+Solutions like Duve and Canary that handle digital check-in can activate a guest’s room climate settings when they complete the process, eliminating the front desk step of manually adjusting room systems.
+Guestivo should be evaluated for the guest portal, AI concierge, room service and service-request layer, not as a live room-automation trigger.
 This kind of integrated tech stack approach reduces both energy waste and staff workload simultaneously.

 Lighting Automation and LED Retrofits